-Most everyone wants to know where they come from or whether their susceptible to diseases linked to their family's health history.
+(Pocket-lint) - All of us would probably like to know where we come from, and whether we're susceptible to diseases or conditions linked to our family's health history.

 What is a DNA testing kit?

 DNA testing kits do a wide range of things.
-Some let you know if you're predisposed to genetic-based diseases, while others can help find where in the world you came from and may even connect you with contemporary relatives.
-Either way, for the purpose of this guide, we will cover tests that you can take at home, where you either swab the inside of your cheek or spit into a tube to submit your DNA for testing.
+Some let you know if you're predisposed to genetic diseases, while others help find where in the world you come from, and may even connect you with relatives.
+Either way, for this guide, we will cover tests that you can take at home, where you either swab the inside of your cheek or spit into a tube to submit your DNA for testing.

 Which DNA testing kits are the best?